openstack-infra/puppet-ssh/README.md

-# OpenStack SSH Module
+# This repo has moved to OpenDev

-This module installs and configures SSH
+It can now be found at [https://opendev.org/opendev/puppet-ssh](https://opendev.org/opendev/puppet-ssh)